filecoin-project/consensus/README.md

 - Define and prove Filecoin consensus security properties.

 Note 1: Content here may be out-of-sync.
+Note 2: We may sometimes link to inaccessible content here, alas some of these research endeavours require some gestation or privacy on part of our endeavors.
-Note 2: Throughout this repo, "miners" will most often refer to Filecoin Storage miners (unless otherwise specified).
+Note 3: Throughout this repo, "miners" will most often refer to Filecoin Storage miners (unless otherwise specified).
 While we refer to both storage and retrieval miners as miners, strictu sensu, only participation in EC (from storage miners) is mining.

 ## Table of Contents